 We keep hearing pieces of advice that if you want to be a successful leader, ensure that you are seen as a leader and not as a follower -We are instructed to adopt behaviors that people associate with leaders -A distinctive body language(Dominant, assertive), a unique identity, a different thought process.
 Many motivational books recommend ‘Find your own style and be you are’.

 “The one who follows the crowd will usually get no further than the crowd.
 The one who walks alone is likely to find himself in places no one has ever been.”

 By pointing out examples of Steve Jobs and other similar personalities, the thought of ‘Being different to be a leader is widely being spread.
 We are constantly encouraged not to fit into the class of followers.
 We are told to live by example; set our personal goals and standards, and stand by them and position our place in the world so that others can be inspired to do the same.

 Being One Of Them -The truth is, without followers, there won’t be any leader.
 Leadership is not about himself or herself.
 It is about his or her followers.
 A leader’s job is not to inspire others to emulate him or her but to inspire others to become a better version of themselves and in turn, they could inspire more people.
 A leader has to seemingly appear like one of the followers -like an ordinary person similar to them but capable of producing extraordinary results which would give confidence to them to improve themselves.

-Why? -Humans are a social animal and we are naturally driven to be part of a community in order to reproduce and survive.
-We have a strong bias towards people of our community.
-People in an organisation willingly follow a leader only if they feel the leader is just like one of them.
+Why? -Humans are social animals and we are naturally driven to be part of a community in order to reproduce and survive.
+We have a strong bias towards people in our community.
+People in an organization willingly follow a leader only if they feel the leader is just like one of them.
 Being a member of their social community helps in building trust between the leader and the followers -Trust, the first major step in building a lasting relationship with the followers.
-Without relationship, a leader cannot execute any changes or new plans.
+Without a relationship, a leader cannot execute any changes or new plans.